 That’s saying something—especially as applicants have to commit to a long-term contract (with a high buyout if they break said contract).
 But Andela does note on their website that they only hire “the top 2% of developers.”

 The facilities are also slick, and improvements are near-constant.
 Regular raises are a nice perk, and “fellows,” as they’re called, receive training and a salary with little experience off the bat.

 The primary perk with Andela is that the organization offers jobs and training to local Africans at their multiple locations.
-Of course, after a few years in the business, Andela began recruiting higher-level developers.
+Of course, after a few years in the business, Andela began recruiting more part-time and full-time developers.